Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Seal Speed: 12
  - Tags: Nintaijutsu

-Effects: So long as this technique is maintained, your unarmed taijutsu attacks are enhanced: You suffer no 'on-contact' effects (such as damage from punching a foe covered in spikes, or the immobilization of punching a Mud Clone), and gain +X to your Physical Damage Bonus.
+Effects: So long as this technique is maintained, your unarmed attacks are enhanced: You suffer no 'on-contact' effects (such as damage from punching a foe covered in spikes, or the immobilization of punching a Mud Clone), and gain +X to your Physical Damage Bonus.
 Additionally, unarmed parries against you take a -X penalty.
 X has a maximum of one-fourth your Ninjutsu Damage Bonus, rounded up.

 ## C-Rank
 #### --( Retsudotensho - Split Earth Turn Around Palm )--